 Apply for a Cal Grant

-You must re-qualfiy each year by submitting a FAFSA, demonstrating financial need, and meeting family income and asset ceilings.
+You must re-qualfiy each year by submitting your Financial Aid Application, demonstrating financial need, and meeting family income and asset ceilings.
 The income and asset ceilings for renewal Cal Grants are the greater of the ceilings in the current year or those established for the first year you first qualified.

-Note: The UCSC Financial Aid and Scholarship Office will automatically submit GPA verifications for all current UCSC students who appear to qualify based on their GPA and current year FAFSA data.
+The UCSC Financial Aid and Scholarship Office will automatically submit GPA verifications for all current UCSC students who appear to qualify based on their GPA and current year Financial Aid Application data.
 If you have questions regarding the GPA submission, please contact our office.